Troggu: History

 According to card game researcher, John McLeod, Troggu was probably invented in the 18th century.
 The reasons for this assumption concerns the rules for the Fool.
-In earlier Tarot card games and in modern French tarot, the fool is played as an "Excuse", a card which exempts the player from following suit.
-In modern Tarock games in such regions as Austria and Hungary, the fool is played as Tarock XXII, the highest ranking trump.
+In earlier Tarot card games and in modern French Tarot, the Fool is played as an "Excuse", a card which exempts the player from following suit.
+In modern Tarock games in such regions as Austria and Hungary, the Fool is played as Tarock XXII, the highest ranking trump.
 The rules of Troggu contain a mixture of both variations and may be a transitional game from the traditional rules of the Fool to the more modern one.

-Troggu or a related game may have spread to Belgium in the 18th century as that would explain tarot decks sold as "Cartes de Suisse" where the Fool was numbered XXII.
-The closest known relative of Troggu is the game of Tape which was played in Fribourg until the late 20th century.
+Troggu or a related game may have spread to Belgium in the 18th century as that would explain tarot decks sold as "Cartes de Suisses" where the Fool was numbered XXII.
+In 1849, for example, a pack of "Swiss Tarots, Cartes de Suisses" is advertised for sale in a catalogue.
+The description notes that it was made in Brussels by F. J. Vandenborre, cardmaker, and comprises 78 cards, "the Coat Cards are exceedingly curious, representing Bacchus, Love, Death, the Devil, Lightning, Sun, Moon, Stars, Day of Judgement, Fool, &c."

+The closest known relatives of Troggu are the game of Tape which was played in Fribourg until the late 20th century and Dappen in Baden.